alphagov/government-service-design-manual/service-manual/user-centered-design/resources/page-templates.md

 Use this header if your service needs internal navigation.

-## Site footer

-For information services, use the standard GOV.UK footer, as used on the GOV.UK home page.
+---

+### Footers

+If you're creating content pages for GOV.UK, use the standard GOV.UK footer.
 For transactional services, use the standard footer but remove all links other than the crown copyright and OGL licence notices.